prabhaty/Calculator-Kotlin-Data-Binding/README.md

 # Calculator-Kotlin-Data-Binding
-Simple calculator with kotlin, and data binding.
+Simple calculator by using below library and technology.

 * Kotlin
 * data Binding